Gaius-Augustus/Augustus/README-cgp.md

 b) creating a MySQL database (example code) and a user:

     apt install mysql-server
-    mysql -u root -p
+    /* The initial MySQL root account passwords are usally empty */ mysql -u root -p
     > CREATE DATABASE vertebrates;
     > CREATE USER `cgp`@`%` IDENTIFIED BY 'db_passwd'; /* or any other password */